Mike Hamlin, December 22nd, 2015

 WW: I'm from downriver.

 MH: Great Lakes Steel, and Ford.
 And my father told me - I was working.
-I started working when I got here, ten years part time at a liquor store – at a grocery store.
+I started working when I got here, ten years part-time at a liquor store – at a grocery store.
 And then later a liquor store.
 And my father told me, don't go to college, you know.
 Stay where you are with that liquor store.
-So I usually did the opposite of whatever he told me. [laughter] I thought that was a good rule.
-So I – Gunnar, my friend, my mentor, was going to U of M. He had a full scholarship, was gonna be a doctor.
+So, I usually did the opposite of whatever he told me. [laughter] I thought that was a good rule.
+So I – Gunnar, my friend, my mentor, was going to U of M [University of Michigan].
+He had a full scholarship, was going to be a doctor.
 So I had – I was probably in the top five, academically, by then.
 Thought I may try playing basketball.
 So I decided to go to U of M with him.
-That summer, the basketball coach, Mr. Rilly, got me a scholarship – not a scholarship, got me a job, rehabbing a school in Ecorse that was – you know, needed work.
-So I worked with that and got - made pretty good money.
+That summer, the basketball coach, Mr. Rilly, got me a scholarship – not a scholarship, got me a job, rehabbing a school in Ecorse that was, you know, needed work.
+So I worked with that and got — made pretty good money.
 So I paid for my first year.
 Second year I got a job at Ford during the summer, and I worked there for 89 days and they laid me off, but I did have enough to go back and finish two more years.

 And the summer after that – this was in 1956 – I couldn't get a job.
 That was the – during the Eisenhower recession.
 I couldn't get a job so I – you know, I didn't go back to school in September, but I continued to look for a job, and the only job I got was in February, I – doing the – on days when it snowed – my aunt comes back, got a job in Wyandotte in a car wash.
 I spent one day in that job. [laughter] And I told my uncle the next day I wasn't going back.
 And I left home, coming to the federal building, looking for the Marines, and got conned into going into the Army.